magnutog12/finalproj/README.md

 # Overview:
 Knoxville Watchdog pushes for increased public safety in our community and for us all to be aware of potential and known dangerous people who may be our neighbors.
-Complete with tracking functionallity and Google Maps display.
+Complete with tracking functionallity, proximity alerts, search query, and Google Maps display.

 # Usage:
 As of now, verification is an example because real phone number verification is only included in paid packages on Firebase.
 Example info for testing provided below.